Knowit-Experience-Norrland/FigmaConverter/README.md

 FigmaConverter is a small program that let's you convert Figma components into web-components and Figma styles into SCSS variables and mixins.

-As of now this is a prototype and has flaws.
-Access tokens to Figma are written out in clear text right now.
-**Don't use this with important work**

 ## Building Figma Components
 The FigmaConverter uses the components feature from Figma.
 To get layouts and whitespace correct FigmaConveter also uses the auto-layout feature (which is very similar to *display: flex*).
-Because of the nature of the program the components from Figma that you what to be converted must be placed on the canvas by itself.
-Not in another frame.
+The components that you want to convert must be placed on the canvas itself. (not on in another frame).

 ### Naming (?)
 FigmaConverter uses the names of the elements in Figma as variable names.
-Therefore it's important to name each element correctly.
-Becuase of a dependency in web-components the naming of the component must be named in the form of **name-name**.
+Therefore it's important to check that each name is correct.
+Because of a dependency in web-components the components must be named with two lower cased words with a dash between them.
 Example: "test-component".

 <img src="RM-images/testComp.png" width="500" />